 Why BlueHost is the Perfect WordPress Blog Hosting

-While there are tons of web hosting services, BlueHost remains one of the most reputable amongst them.
+While there are tons of web hosting services, BlueHost remains one of the most reputable among them.
 This follows tons of reasons that make it a great choice, especially for beginners in blogging.

 Here are some of the compelling reasons why you need to choose BlueHost for your WordPress blog hosting;

 - Ease of use!
 Whatever your skill level in all the blogging and hosting narratives, you can easily create a WordPress blog with BlueHost using the tutorial below.